-- (2) Goals describe the goals for achieving the vision based on the analysis above of the State's economic conditions, workforce and workforce development activities.
-This must include: - (A) Goals for preparing an educated and skilled workforce, including individuals with barriers to employment, and - (B) Goals for meeting the skilled workforce needs of employers.
+(2) Goals - describe the goals for achieving the vision based on the analysis above of the State's economic conditions, workforce and workforce development activities.
+This must include:

+- (A) Goals for preparing an educated and skilled workforce, including individuals with barriers to employment, and (P) Coals for meeting the skilled workforce needs of employees - (B) Goals for meeting the skilled workforce needs of employers.